matheus-pereira/elric/website/versioned_docs/version-25.x/CLI.md

 ## Reference

-### `jest <regexForTestFiles>`
+### `elric <regexForTestFiles>`

-When you run `jest` with an argument, that argument is treated as a regular expression to match against files in your project.
+When you run `elric` with an argument, that argument is treated as a regular expression to match against files in your project.
 It is possible to run test suites by providing a pattern.
 Only the files that the pattern matches will be picked up and executed.
-Depending on your terminal, you may need to quote this argument: `jest "my.*(complex)?pattern"`.
+Depending on your terminal, you may need to quote this argument: `elric "my.*(complex)?pattern"`.
 On Windows, you will need to use `/` as a path separator or escape `\` as `\\`.

 ### `--bail`